-If you’ve reached this page, and believe that you can’t afford my fees, but still feel I might be the right therapist for you – please get in touch.
-I can sometimes offer reduced-fee appointments and am always happy to discuss this option.
+If you’ve reached this page, and believe that you can’t afford my fees, but still feel I might be the right therapist for you, then please get in touch.
+I can offer a limited number of reduced-fee appointments and am always happy to discuss this option.

 I review my fee annually with any change taking effect from 1 January.
-Fee increases are not applied to existing clients with whom I have signed a contract, but if we continue working together for over a year I reserve the right to raise my fees in the second year.
+Fee increases are not applied to existing clients with whom I have signed a contract and who are paying the full fee, but if we continue working together for over a year I reserve the right to raise my fees in the second year.

 If you need to cancel a session within 48 hours of our appointment, you will still need to pay the fee unless we can rearrange for a mutually convenient time.

-- £55 per email exchange – this comprises one email from each partner to me, and one reply jointly from me to both partners (approx. 1000 words)
+- £60 per email exchange.
+This comprises one email from each partner to me, and one reply jointly from me to both partners (approx. 1000 words)